MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Experiments

 \subsection{Experimental Settings}

-\paragraph{\textbf{Evaluation Metrics}} We adopt the evaluation metrics established in the M-SENA framework \cite{MSENA2022} unified framework to ensure consistent and comparable results.
-These include binary accuracy ($ACC_2$) and F1-score, multiclass accuracy ($ACC_5$, $ACC_7$) and Mean Absolute Error (MAE).
-Among these, \textit{MAE} is a regression metric.
-Classification accuracy values are derived by mapping the regression scores to discrete sentiment categories.
-The prefix "\textit{w-}" denotes without neutral-labeled samples.
-Furthermore, to facilitate intuitive and comprehensive comparison across metrics, we have separately presented the average values (\textit{Avg.}) of all the classification metrics (\textit{ACC} and \textit{F1-score}).
+\paragraph{Evaluation Metrics} We use the metrics defined in the M-SENA unified framework \cite{MSENA2022} to ensure comparable results.
+These include binary accuracy ($ACC_2$) and F1-score (\textit{F1}), multiclass accuracy ($ACC_5$, $ACC_7$) and Mean Absolute Error (MAE).
+The prefix "\textit{w-}" denotes the absence of neutral-labeled samples.
+Furthermore, to facilitate intuitive and comprehensive comparisons, we have presented the average values (\textit{Avg.}) for all \textit{ACC} and \textit{F1} metrics.

-\paragraph{\textbf{Experimental Details}} All experiments were conducted on a high-performance server equipped with an NVIDIA GeForce RTX 3090 Ti GPU.
-The code was implemented in Python 3.10.18 using the PyTorch 2.7.1 framework with CUDA 12.6 support.
-For a fair comparison, all models were implemented using publicly available code, and their original experimental settings were retained.
-Most of the models were evaluated within the M-SENA framework \cite{MSENA2022}, ensuring that all the comparison methods are conducted under consistent experimental conditions.
-In MS-Mix, the base mixing ratio $\lambda_{base}$ is sampled from a symmetric Beta distribution with $\alpha = 2.0$ and the similarity threshold $\delta$ is fixed at 0.2.
+\paragraph{Experimental Details} All experiments are conducted on NVIDIA GeForce RTX 3090 Ti and are conducted five times with different random seeds.
+In MS-Mix, the base mixing ratio $\lambda_{base}$ is sampled from a symmetric Beta distribution with $\alpha = 2.0$, and the similarity threshold $\delta$= 0.2.
 The loss weights $\xi_1$ and $\xi_2$ are set to 0.7 and 0.5, respectively.
-Additionally, the number of attention heads $h$ = 4 for the MOSI and MOSEI datasets, and $h$ = 6 for the SIMS dataset.
+Additionally, the number of attention heads $\mathbf{h}$= 4.